jacques-shebehe/oru-typst/main.typ

   ]
 )

-#strong[Figure 5];.
-Please choose monochrome colors.

 #figure(image("media/image7.png", height: 3.12885in, width: 4.54167in),
   caption: [
-    #strong[Figure 4.];You should check with your supervisor whether the
-    term Diagram or Figure is used in your discipline.
+    You should check with your supervisor whether the term Diagram or Figure is used in your discipline.
 Do not forget to add alternative text!
   ]
 )